osquery/osquery/docs/wiki/installation/cli-flags.md

 `--logger_kafka_brokers`

-A comma delimited list of Kafka brokers to connect to.
+A comma-delimited list of Kafka brokers to connect to.
 Format can be `protocol://host:port`, `host:port` or just `host` with the port number falling back to the default value of `9092`.  `protocol` can be `plaintext` (default) or `ssl`.
 When protocol is `ssl`, `--tls_server_certs` value is used as certificate trust store.
 Optionally `--tls_client_cert` and `--tls_client_key` can be provided for TLS client authentication with Kafka brokers.

 `--logger_kafka_topic`

 The Kafka topic to publish logs to.
 When using multiple topics this configuration becomes the base topic that unconfigured queries fall back to.
 Please see the Kafka section of the [logging wiki](../deployment/logging.md) for more details.

 `--logger_kafka_acks`

 The number of acknowledgments the Kafka leader has to receive before a publish is considered successful.
 Valid options are (0, 1, "all").

 `--logger_kafka_compression`

 Compression codec to use for compressing message sets.
 Valid options are ("none", "gzip").
 Default is "none".

 ### Distributed query service flags